snowch/vast-docker-compose-examples/demos/infosec/README.md

 ## Streaming Flow

-This example uses a NiFi flow generate random netflow data in realtime.
+This example uses a Python script to generate random netflow data in realtime.

 ## Support